-- Keep yourself ready for the test: Getting yourself ready for taking the ACT test not only involves academic preparation but, it also means that you should keep the infrastructure ready for the test day.
+- Keep yourself ready for the test: Getting yourself ready for attending the test not only involves academic preparation but, it also means that you should keep the infrastructure ready for the test day.
 In short, keep a bag ready in advance for the day of the test.
 Prepare a list of paraphernalia, like stationery, ID card etc. and then place your things together so that these small but important details are not forgotten in the anxiety generated by nearing the exam date.

 A Checklist to Help Candidates Tackle the Final ACT Test...

 - Follow your game-plan: While you were preparing for the test, you must have followed a procedure that helped you in practicing for the exam easily.
 If you have a strategy that worked for you during practice, use it for the final test also.

 - If you do not have a game-plan then, do not jump from one question to another in the final test.
 Start answering your test slowly and in conjunction with the level of difficulty of the questions.
 Try tackling the questions that you are confident about first, to get a grip of the test and then, proceed to answer the more difficult questions.

 - While taking the test, keep a tab on the time: In tests like these, it is very easy to forget about the time barriers.
 This leads to situations where you have to hurriedly answer the remaining questions so as to at least complete the test.
 Answers that have been given in a hurry are either wrong or, of poor quality and, in both cases, lead to a low score.

 - Keep your cool: While taking the test remember to concentrate only on the test, its questions and the time limits.
 Do not let your performance anxiety and its pressures bog you down.
 It is very important to keep your cool as you take the test as it will help you gain momentum in answering the questions.
 This will also give you enough time to review your test and make the required changes to improve your scores.